MousaZeidBaker/cv/index.md

 ## About me
 Extremely motivated to constantly develop my skills, increase my knowledge and to grow professionally.
-I am confident in my ability to deliver creative solutions and ideas where I can apply my technical knowledge and skills.
+I am confident in my ability to deliver creative solutions and ideas where I can apply my technical knowledge and expertise.
 My primarily skills lie within the field of cloud computing, DevOps and plain software development.
 I also have interest in artificial intelligence, specifically machine learning and deep learning.